Resveratrol vs Pterostilbene: Which Polyphenol Supports Healthy Aging?

 Evidence Snapshot

 Resveratrol's human evidence base spans over two decades of research.
 A 2012 meta-analysis (PMID: 22019053) synthesized data from multiple randomized controlled trials, concluding that resveratrol supplementation (150–500 mg daily) shows modest but significant improvements in systolic blood pressure and arterial stiffness markers.
 Subsequent trials have examined cognitive function, metabolic syndrome, and inflammation, with mixed but generally supportive findings.
 A notable 2014 study (PMID: 24739209) in 446 overweight adults receiving 150 mg resveratrol daily for 12 weeks demonstrated improvements in insulin sensitivity and liver fat content.
 However, publication bias and heterogeneity in formulation and dosing limit definitive conclusions about optimal dosing and long-term efficacy in humans.
 Pterostilbene's human clinical evidence is substantially more limited.
 A small 2015 study in 32 adults (PMID: 25590326) found that pterostilbene (125 mg daily) improved blood glucose control and endothelial function over 6 weeks.
 A 2017 pilot study (DOI: 10.1186/s12906-017-1928-4) in 60 subjects showed cognitive benefits and reduced C-reactive protein.
 Notably, a 2021 in vitro and pharmacokinetic analysis confirmed pterostilbene's superior bioavailability compared to resveratrol, validating the mechanistic rationale for its use at lower doses.
-The absence of large Phase III trials in pterostilbene limits confidence in clinical efficacy claims, though the bioavailability advantage over resveratrol is biochemically well-established.
+The absence of large Phase III trials in pterostilbene limits confidence in clinical efficacy claims, though the bioavailability advantage over resveratrol is biochemically well-established. ### Angelique review update: pterostilbene safety-data gap Pterostilbene is more lipophilic and may be more bioavailable than resveratrol, but it has less long-term human safety data.
+Short-term trials are reassuring, yet they do not answer whether indefinite daily use over years is appropriate.
+Human evidence note: the Madison Memory Study is one of the more cited pterostilbene trials in older adults with self-reported cognitive concerns, but it was short and should not be treated as proof of dementia prevention.
+Resveratrol has a larger human literature but still suffers from low bioavailability and heterogeneous trial results.
+Dose equivalence: lower milligram pterostilbene doses may produce higher exposure than equivalent resveratrol doses, but clinical outcome equivalence has not been established.

 Safety & Interactions